rhodyprog4ds/BrownFall25/resources/glossary.md

 :  (general programming) all inputs to a function
 :  (in ML) the values that transform a generic function into a specific function

+partition
+:  a subset of samples

+partitioning
+:  a splitting of samples

 PEP 8
 :  [Python Enhancement Proposal](https://www.python.org/dev/peps/) 8, is the Style Guide for Python Code.
 :  [pep 8 ](https://www.python.org/dev/peps/pep-0008/pep-0008/)